Bacillus subtilis: Habitat

 This species is commonly found in the upper layers of the soil and B. subtilis is thought to be a normal gut commensal in humans.
 A 2009 study compared the density of spores found in soil (about 106 spores per gram) to that found in human feces (about 104 spores per gram).
 The number of spores found in the human gut was too high to be attributed solely to consumption through food contamination.
 In some bee habitats, B. subtilis appears in the gut flora of honey bees.
 B. subtilis can also be found in marine environments.

+There is evidence that B. subtilis is saprophytic in nature.
+Studies have shown that the bacterium exhibits vegetative growth in soil rich in organic matter, and that spores were formed when nutrients were depleted.
+Additionally, B. subtilis has been shown to form biofilms on plant roots, which might explain why it is commonly found in gut microbiomes.
+Perhaps animals eating plants with B. subtilis biofilms can foster growth of the bacterium in their gastrointestinal tract.
+It has been shown that the entire lifecycle of B. subtilis can be completed in the gastrointestinal tract, which provides credence to the idea that the bacterium enters the gut via plant consumption and stays present as a result of its ability to grow in the gut.

 Reproduction

 Bacillus subtilis can divide symmetrically to make two daughter cells (binary fission), or asymmetrically, producing a single endospore that can remain viable for decades and is resistant to unfavourable environmental conditions such as drought, salinity, extreme pH, radiation, and solvents.
 The endospore is formed at times of nutritional stress and through the use of hydrolysis, allowing the organism to persist in the environment until conditions become favourable.
 Prior to the process of sporulation the cells might become motile by producing flagella, take up DNA from the environment, or produce antibiotics.
 These responses are viewed as attempts to seek out nutrients by seeking a more favourable environment, enabling the cell to make use of new beneficial genetic material or simply by killing off competition.

 Under stressful conditions, such as nutrient deprivation, B. subtilis undergoes the process of sporulation.
 This process has been very well studied and has served as a model organism for studying sporulation.